The Best Memorial Day Deals on Samsung Washers and Dryers to Shop Now

 Memorial Day Front Load Washer and Dryer Deals

-Not only do these washers save you floor space, but they also tend to use less water than other designs — and less laundry detergent as a result, too.
+Not only do front load washers save you floor space and a gentle washing action on clothing items, but they also tend to use less water than other designs — and less laundry detergent as a result, too.

 The clean, flat-panel design of this electric dryer fits your home's style while the added MultiControl kit lets you control your dryer right from your washer, making it easy to reach when stacked on top.